-This week Boulder lost one of its greatest and most accomplished citizens, Robert (Bob) E. Munson.
-Many of our citizens in Boulder will always remember him for his infectious smile at the family vegetable stand and farmer’s market next to his beloved heirloom tomatoes, squash, pumpkins and sweet corn that he grew with tender loving care for years.
+This week, Boulder lost one of its greatest and most accomplished citizens, Robert (Bob) E. Munson.
+Many Boulderites will remember him for his infectious smile at the family vegetable stand and farmer’s market next to his beloved heirloom tomatoes, squash, pumpkins and sweet corn that he grew with tender, loving care for years.
 Restaurants touted his fresh produce on their menus and Community Food Share distributed his harvest to the less fortunate.
-His contributions to sustainable local farming in Boulder will remain a legend that will be recited for many years to come.
+His contributions to sustainable local farming in Boulder will be recited for many years to come.

 Bob’s greatest accomplishment was his legacy of his family, wife Marcy, and sons Mike and Chris and their families.
 We offer our deepest condolences to them.